null

 See Product Information

-Gillmore Needle Apparatus is used to determine initial and final set times of Portland cement, masonry cement, hydraulic hydrated lime, and certain mortars in accordance with ASTM C266 and other standards.
-The adjustable support has horizontal arms to guide two weighted needles with flat-end cylindrical stainless steel tips.
-The base has an ample flat shelf for positioning specimens.
-In testing the molded specimen for the time of setting, the initial-set needle is 1/4lb (113.4g) and 1/12in (2.12mm) diameter.
+Gillmore Needle Apparatus is used to determine initial and final set times of Portland cement, masonry cement, hydraulic hydrated lime, and certain mortars according to ASTM C266 and other standards.
+AASHTO also has standards for cement testing.
+These standards are important for compliance in construction projects including state highways.
+The adjustable support has horizontal arms to hold two weighted needles with flat-end cylindrical stainless steel tips.
+The base has a large flat shelf to hold specimens.
+In testing the molded sample for set time the initial-set needle is 1/4lb (113.4g) and 1/12in (2.12mm) diameter.
 Final-set needle is 1lb (453.6g) and 1/24in (1.06mm) diameter.
+Getting to normal consistency is key to getting accurate results.

 Features: